Student Loans & Flight Scholarships

 Can I get an academic scholarship?

-More more information, please read article: Do I need an aviation degree to become an airline pilot? >>
+More more information, please read our blog article: Do I need an aviation degree to become an airline pilot? >>

 The BSc in Aviation College Degree Program scholarship is paid in the following format: $15,000 for the initial two-year AAS program (phases 1-6); $5,000 for the subsequent two-year Bsc program (phases 7-10).
 Please refer to the BSc in Aviation College Degree Program program outline for more information.